tedslittlerobot/valerian/readme.md

 // 5.
 Show some error messages

-val.error.message('age') // 'The age field must be somewhere between 18 and 100.'
+val.error.first('age') // 'The age field must be somewhere between 18 and 100.'
-val.error.message('name') // null
+val.error.first('name') // null
-val.error.messages('age') // ['The age field must be somewhere between 18 and 100.']
+val.error.all('age') // ['The age field must be somewhere between 18 and 100.']
-val.error.messages('name') // null
+val.error.all('name') // null
-val.error.messages()
+val.error.all()
 // {
 //   age: ['The age field must be somewhere between 18 and 100.'],
 //   email: ['The email field must be a valid email address.'],